thesombady/Phonon-labs/README.md

 Before you start you will have to istall *ipwidgets* package.
 So follow the steps at this homepage:[https://ipywidgets.readthedocs.io/en/latest/user_install.html](https://ipywidgets.readthedocs.io/en/latest/user_install.html).

 ### Usage
-Open *RunnerPhonon.ipynb* in your notebook.
+Download both *RunnerPhonon.ipynb* and *cphonon.ipynb* and open *RunnerPhonon.ipynb* in your notebook.
 Left click on the first cell *%run cphonon.ipynb* and press "ctrl + enter" on your keyboard.
 It will will run the program in the *cphonon.ipynb* and start the interactive lab.
 The output just below the cell should look like this (I have changed some outlines but the output is similar):